hemantdindi/ambari-blueprints-HDP-HDF/README.md

 	tail -f /var/log/cloud-init-output.log

-You should see a the below output at the end -
+You should see the below output at the end -

       {
       "href" : "http://hemant.hadoophdp.com:8080/api/v1/clusters/hdp25sn/requests/1",